AshrafHassan-RH/dev-acm/README.md

 Existing placement: all-openshift-clusters

-To remove compliance operator, first remove the aplication from RHAC.
+To remove compliance operator, first remove the aplication from RHACM.
 Then login to each cluster where compliance operator is installed and run these commands:
 ````
 oc project openshift-compliance
 oc edit profilebundle ocp4